-is likely to prevent us from making a fair and impartial decision in connection with CONGEBEC'S business, or to give the impression that such is the case;
+is likely to > is of a value prevent us from making a fair and impartial decision in connection with CONGEBEC'S business. or to give the impression that such is the case:

-is of a value that greatly exceeds what is usually accepted in similar commercial circumstances, and; > involves at element or activity whould con an offense other aspective of this Cook would risk Congebec involves an element or an activity which would constitute an offense to other aspect of this Code or would risk to show Congebec under an unflattering light.
+involves an element or an exceeds what is activity which usually accepted would constitute an offense to other aspect of this Code or circumstances. would risk to show CONGEBEC under an unflattering light.